core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 This section defines a procedure that two peers can perform, in order to update the OSCORE Sender/Recipient IDs that they use in their shared OSCORE Security Context.

-This procedure can be initiated by either peer.
-In particular, the client or the server may start it by sending the first OSCORE IDs update message.
+This procedure can be initiated by either peer, i.e., the CoAP client or the CoAP server may start it by sending the first OSCORE IDs update message.
+Like in KUDOS, the former case is denoted as the "forward message flow" and the latter as the "reverse message flow".

 When sending an OSCORE IDs update message, a peer provides its new intended OSCORE Recipient ID to the other peer.

 Furthermore, this procedure can be executed stand-alone, or instead seamlessly integrated in an execution of KUDOS (see {{sec-rekeying-method}}) using its FS mode or no-FS mode (see {{no-fs-mode}}).